 Sharper Tip: This makes the soleplate a little slimmer and gives it a smaller footprint, but I don’t think that it detracts from the iron.
 In fact, I think it’s an improvement because it makes it quite maneuverable and lets you squeak into tight corners and get closer to seams than you might with other irons.

 Curved Bottom: The surface of the soleplate has a slight curve to it.
 This is important because as you move the iron forward, the most pressure between the soleplate and your material isn’t all at the front where the tip can create little folds when you iron quickly.
 Instead, the gentle curve moves that pressure to the center of the soleplate.
 This means that the pressure, and in turn, the heat is more evenly distributed and irons better with fewer passes.
-It also takes pressure off the tip so you can iron a little more quickly without snagging or wrinkling.
+It also takes the pressure off the tip so you can iron a little more quickly without snagging or wrinkling.

 U-Shaped Base: This is the first thing I noticed.
-The bottom of the soleplate is not flat, like most others are.
+The bottom of the soleplate is not flat like most others are.
 I really like this because it adds to more maneuverability, but there’s a more important reason behind this design.
 There is a groove in the soleplate that follows this curve.
-Together, these two features work together to collect steam after it starts escaping from the cloth and circulate it back into it in the center.
+Together, these two features work together to collect steam after it starts escaping from the cloth and circulates it back into it in the center.
 It’s a rather efficient way of handling the steam.

 Other highlights include 29 steam holes that line the top two-thirds of the soleplate’s outer edge as well as a titanium coating.
 All together, these features make up a soleplate that delivers a smooth ironing experience.